netdata/netdata/exporting/prometheus/remote_write/README.md

     remote write URL path = /receive
 ```

+You can also add `:https` modifier to the connector type if you need to use the TLS/SSL protocol.
+For example:
+`remote_write:https:my_instance`.

 `remote write URL path` is used to set an endpoint path for the remote write protocol.
 The default value is `/receive`.
 For example, if your endpoint is `http://example.domain:example_port/storage/read`: